What We Do

 Tens of thousands of Christian families with children are returning to their burned out and looted homes after escaping the attacks of radical Islamic groups in the Middle East.

-Inside Iraq and in Jordan, displaced Christians are ignored by the Islamic run charities.
+Inside places like Iraq and Jordan, displaced Christians are ignored by the Islamic run charities.
 There are so many Christian refugee children that we cannot help all of them, but we can make one special day brighter for thousands of them by arranging a traditional Christmas day of fun and good food.

 In 2013, Christmas events that included hot meals were served to Christian refugee children in Jordan and Lebanon.
 By 2018, the Christmas for Refugees program has expanded to provide Christmas parties in Jordan, Lebanon, Iraq, Syria, Nigeria, and the West Bank.